devgateway/automatic-contract-summarizer/README.md

 ## 📄 License

-MIT License – see `LICENSE` for details.
+Apache-2.0 license – see `LICENSE` for details.